Six Feet Under

-Parents need to know that this well-executed drama deals with mature subjects like sex, intimacy, abortion, death, drugs, and violence.
+Parents need to know that Six Feet Under is a well-executed drama that deals with mature subjects like sex, intimacy, abortion, death, drugs, and violence.
 Each episode begins with a death, sometimes violently depicted, and later we often see the corpse being prepared for the funeral.
 Both adult and older teen characters have sex in and out of healthy and/or committed relationships, and though we don't see genitals, scenes are sometimes explicit.
 Drug use is common and only sometimes portrayed negatively.

 What's the story?

 SIX FEET UNDER is a darkly funny drama centering around the Fishers of Pasadena, a family that runs a funeral home while struggling with various existential and practical crises, including the tragic death of their patriarch.
 There's Nate (Peter Krause), the oldest son who returns from Seattle; David (Michael C. Hall), who's now in charge of the family business and in the closet about his sexuality; tortured teen artist Claire (Lauren Ambrose); and Ruth (Frances Conroy), the traditional, frustrated mother.
 Against the backdrop of death, relationships blossom and stutter, identities are examined, embraced, and discarded, and emotions peak and flatten.
 And all the while this imperfect family supports its members through loss, confusion, and the search for meaning.
 Nate gets engaged to Brenda (Rachel Griffiths), a bright yet psychologically troubled massage therapist.
 David comes out and struggles to maintain his relationship with Keith (Matthew St. Patrick).
 Claire completes high school, goes to art school, and dates a handful of complex characters.
 And Ruth attends personal growth workshops and begins to break out of her shell.